rajdeep345/MTLTS/README.md

 # MTLVS: A Multi-Task Framework to Verify and Summarize Crisis-Related Microblogs

-This repository contains codes and instructions for reproducing the results for our paper "MTLVS: A Multi-Task Framework to Verify and SummarizeCrisis-Related Microblogs".
+This repository contains codes and instructions for reproducing the results for our paper "MTLVS: A Multi-Task Framework to Verify and Summarize Crisis-Related Microblogs".

 ------------------------------------------